ManuelElizaldi/PyStrava/README.md

 Weight training secures the third position with 30 logged sessions.
 While weight training used to be one of my primary focuses, I have now shifted my focus towards [aerobic exercises](https://www.healthline.com/health/fitness-exercise/aerobic-exercise-examples#:~:text=It%20can%20include%20activities%20like,lungs%2C%20and%20circulatory%20system%20healthy).

 Bike riding and swimming rank fourth and fifth, respectively.
-However, with my current objective of participating in a triathlon, I am determined to increase my activity log in these sports.
+However, with my current objective of participating in a triathlon, I am determined to increase my activity count in these sports.

 ![ConfussionMatrix](/Images/ConfussionMatrix-white.png)
 ![WorkoutEffortCounter](/Images/WorkoutLevelOfEffortDistribution.png)